Mathématique: Chapter 11

 Young scowled at him in self-conscious aggression that, paradoxically, hit as appealing.

 “Yeah, Harriman, I know.
-The guy is literally my neighbor.
+The guy’s my literal neighbor.
 He wants to meet with Dr. Perry and there’s some kind of holding pattern in place.
 His status is stuck in bureaucratic limbo.
 I’m gonna authorize myself to bring him in.
 Can I do that?”

 Rush gave Young a look that was designed to convey as much disdain as he could pack into an over-the-glasses stare.